| Department

 is consistent with the applicable federal policy objectives and is

+otherwise appropriate.
 2. HUD shall, to the

 extent practicable and permitted by law, render a decision upon a complete